Semantic Labeling for Third-Party Cybersecurity Risk Assessment: A Semi-Supervised Approach to Intent-Aware Question Retrieval: Conclusion

 \section{Conclusion}

-We presented a hybrid framework for semantic labeling in fully unlabeled compliance question repositories that combines unsupervised semantic grouping with selective use of LLMs.
-By inducing reusable, interpretable labels and propagating them efficiently, the approach reduces reliance on repeated LLM inference while maintaining labeling quality.

-Beyond annotation efficiency, the induced labels enable more focused and adaptive generation of TPRA questionnaires.
-By making control domains and assessment intent explicit, the framework supports better question selection, reduces redundancy, and improves alignment with organizational requirements.
+We presented a hybrid framework for semantic labeling in TPRA compliance cybersecurity question repositories that combines unsupervised semantic grouping with selective use of LLMs.
+By inducing interpretable labels and propagating them efficiently, the approach reduces reliance on repeated LLM inference while maintaining labeling quality.
+Beyond annotation efficiency, the induced labels enable more focused and adaptive TPRA questionnaire generation by making control domains and assessment intent explicit, improving question selection and reducing redundancy.
+Future work will explore automated question answering using organizational knowledge and semantic labels.

-As future work, we plan to extend this framework toward automated question answering using organizational knowledge, leveraging the induced semantic labels to support consistent, reusable, and auditable responses across multiple assessments.